ckdake/fitler/README.md

     * Output as all kml (lib already included)
     * Output as all geojson: https://pypi.org/project/geojson/

-    * Correlate each entry with Strava API: https://pypi.org/project/stravaio/ (basics of pulling are in, need to figure out pulling all and matching, add more fields to db, what about writing?
-Updating Name based on authoritative?
-CK strava has some old janky names)
-    * Correlate each entry with RidewithGPS API: Needs an open source python client lib! https://ridewithgps.com/api
-    * Correlate each entry with Garmin: https://pypi.org/project/garminconnect/

     * Load files from S3 bucket or somewhere else instead of local: https://pypi.org/project/boto3/

     * use multiprocessing to spin off workers for individual file parsing, as well as doing each API in parallel: https://docs.python.org/3/library/multiprocessing.html#module-multiprocessing
     * cache things and use shas to know when files have been processed into cache

-    * Can we get whoop scores for each one?  (via Habitdash export?)
     * What is in TrainingPeaks?
     * What is in Wandrer.earth?
     * What about the weather?
     * What about choochoo?
     * What else?